MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

-This article shows you how to plan the implementation of the reliable web app pattern for .NET.
-The companion article shows you how to [apply the pattern](apply-pattern.yml).
-The reliable web app pattern shows developers how to modify web applications that have recently migrated to the cloud.
+This article describes how to plan the implementation of the reliable web app pattern for .NET.
+The companion article describes how to [apply the pattern](apply-pattern.yml).
+The reliable web app pattern helps developers modify web applications that have recently migrated to the cloud.
 The pattern focuses on the minimal changes you need to make to ensure the success of your web app in the cloud.
 For more information, see the [Reliable web app pattern video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos).

-There's also a [reference implementation](https://aka.ms/eap/rwa/dotnet) of the reliable web app pattern for .NET that you can deploy.
-The reference implementation applies the reliable web app pattern to an employee-facing, line of business (LOB) web application.
+A [reference implementation](https://aka.ms/eap/rwa/dotnet) of the reliable web app pattern for .NET is available for you to deploy.
+The reference implementation applies the reliable web app pattern to an employee-facing line-of-business (LOB) web application.

 ## Architecture and pattern